Enigma Suarez driven by will to win at all costs

 It was not the first time Suarez had found himself hogging the headlines, with question marks hanging over his character.

-Before arriving at Anfield, he was branded the “Cannibal of Ajax” by the Dutch media after biting PSV Eindhoven’s Otman Bakkal, an offence that drew a seven-match ban.
+Before arriving at Anfield, he was branded the “Cannibal of Ajax” by the Dutch press after sinking his teeth into PSV Eindhoven’s Otman Bakkal, an offence that led to a seven-match ban.

 He had been at Liverpool just 10 months when he had to sit out eight matches for racially abusing Manchester United’s Patrice Evra, while an early fondness for going to ground quickly in the penalty area won him few admirers.